Experimental measurement and a physical interpretation of quantum shadow enumerators: On triplet probability distributions

 \subsection{Bounds on triplet probability distributions}

 For every $n$-qubit state $\rho$, the TPD $\mathbf{\tilde a}[\rho] $ is a discrete probability distribution on the finite set $ \{0, \ldots, n \}$.
 However, not every mathematically well-defined probability distribution on $ \{0, \ldots, n \}$ can be physically realized as a TPD arising in a two-copy Bell measurement.
-For example, from Eq.~\eqref{def:rains_qwe}, we know that the zero-triplet probability $\tilde{a}_0[\rho] = \tfrac{\Tr[\rho \tilde \rho]}{2^n} $ of any state $\rho$ is upper bounded by $2^{-n}$.
-This bound is tight and attained iff $\rho= \tilde\rho$, e.g., for pure half-filled Dicke states and GHZ states, assuming $n$ even.
+For example, from Eq.~\eqref{def:rains_qwe} {\add of the main text}, we know that the zero-triplet probability $\tilde{a}_0[\rho] = \tfrac{\Tr[\rho \tilde \rho]}{2^n} $ of any state $\rho$ is upper bounded by $2^{-n}$.
+This bound is tight and attained iff {\add $\rho$ is pure and} $\rho= \tilde\rho$, e.g., for half-filled Dicke states and GHZ states, assuming $n$ even.
 At the other extreme of the distribution, however, we can have probabilities as large as $\tilde a_n[\ket{0}\!\bra{0}^{\otimes n} ] = 1 $.
 These observations are manifestations of an even more general asymmetry in TPDs that we are going to unfold now.

 Recall from Eq.~\eqref{eq:tpd_mean} that the mean $ \langle \tilde{x}\rangle $ of any TPD can be expressed in terms of the (unnormalized) 1-body sector length $A_1[\rho] = 2^n a_1[\rho]$.
 From its definition [Eq.~\eqref{def:sld}] it is clear that $A_1[\rho]$ cannot be negative.
 Hence, we can lower bound the mean of the TPD via